aklajnert/changelogd/docs/configuration.rst

 output_file
 -----------

 Path to the output changelog file.
-By default it is ``../changelogd.md``, which is relative to the ``config.yaml`` file.
+By default, it is ``../changelogd.md``, which is relative to the ``config.yaml`` file.

 partial_release_name